‘Why Is It So Hard to Change?’

 We lived about a seven-minute walk from each other, and I avoided “his” area at all costs.
 But I still missed him, and through our mutual friends I heard he missed me too.
 About a year passed, and one drunken night I decided to contact him.
 It was like old times, and before long, we were right back to where we left off.
 But it was not always a walk in the park.
 Every so often we would have a “talk,” which almost always came from him: We had to stop.
 This would last about a week or so, and then we would end up seeing each other again.

 About ten months ago, I decided that it was time to make a change and move away to New York.
 Within four months, my guy best friend came to visit me.
 We had a blast, and a couple of months later he moved to Europe.
-Since he moved, he has become more distant.
+Since he has moved, he has become more distant.
 We had the chance to meet in Europe last month, briefly, and we had a great time, but in his true fashion, right before I was about to fly back, he said that we can’t go on like this, and that we won’t be together.
 I had heard this more than a hundred times, but recently I feel like he really means it.

-I know that he is the healthy one here and that he is right, but in the last week it has been hard for me to let him go, as much as I want to move on.
+I know that he is the healthy one here and that he is right, but in the last week it has been hard for me to let him go as much as I want to move on.
 The more I feel his distance the harder it is for me to let go.
 Logically I know that he is not for me and that he does not see me in his future — but my question to you is: Why is it so hard to let go?
 Why is it hard to break patterns?

 Thank you,